 Tartarus is a small, British independent press founded in 1990.
 We specialise in collectable hardback limited editions of literary supernatural/strange/horror fiction, and we also publish paperbacks and ebooks.
-We have been the recipient of four World Fantasy Awards, and in 2010 received a "Stoker" from the Horror Writers Association.
+We have been the recipient of five World Fantasy Awards (as recently as 2015), and in 2010 received a "Stoker" from the Horror Writers Association.

 'Tartarus was flying the Aickman flag long before Faber experienced its own revival of interest, and still has stunning hardbacks of his work available for sale, as well as work by Arthur Machen, L.P.
 Hartley, Lafcadio Hearn and other luminaries of the tradition.'
 Tim Martin, Sunday Telegraph, 26th December 2014